JimishF/instaUnfollow/README.md

 <hr>
-<b> (Actually this works on anyone's Instagram profile.
-Means you can look into my Unfollowers too XD)
+<b> This works on anyone's Instagram profile (All Public Accounts and Those private accounts which you follow).
+That means you can look into my Unfollowers too XD. #HappyDigging